30 Best Restaurants in Canggu

 Sesame balls with red bean paste at Shuang Xi.

-Sista Dumpling – Berawa
+Sista Dumpling – Berawa, Pererenan, Uluwatu

 Family Combo at Sista Dumpling.